bbepis/XUnity.AutoTranslator/README.md

     /// asset load operations.
     /// </summary>
     public static void EnableSyncOverAsyncAssetLoads();

     /// <summary>
+    /// Disables all recursive behaviour in the plugin.
+This means that trying to load an asset
+    /// using the hooked APIs will not trigger a callback back into the callback chain.
+This makes
+    /// setting the correct priorities on callbacks much more important.
+    ///
+    /// This method should not be called lightly.
+It should not be something a single plugin randomly
+    /// decides to call, but rather decision for how to use the ResourceRedirection API on a game-wide basis.
+    /// </summary>
+    public static void DisableRecursionPermanently();

+    /// <summary>
     /// Creates an asset bundle hook that attempts to load asset bundles in the emulation directory